Asana tracks tasks fine; it can't run an APQP launch with PPAP gates

 Exactly what you get

 Project management built for a program launch, not a to-do list.
 APQP phases gate on real deliverables, PPAP elements block advancement until closed, tooling milestones drive the critical path, and sign-offs are an enforced, audited workflow.
 Your launches run in the system and a gate actually means something.
-It connects to an ERP, a helpdesk for issue tracking, and business intelligence dashboards for launch performance.
+It connects to an ERP, a helpdesk for issue tracking, and business intelligence (BI) dashboards for launch performance.

 How to choose a developer in Oshawa